eclipse-tractusx/traceability-foss/docs/arc42.md

 ### Overview

-When a user requests an import report, TraceX-FOSS checks if the user has an adequate role ('ROLE_ADMIN', 'ROLE_SUPERVISOR').
+When a user requests an import report, Trace-X checks if the user has an adequate role ('ROLE_ADMIN', 'ROLE_SUPERVISOR').
 If yes, then the endpoint returns an import report to the given importJobId.

 If the importJobId is not known to Trace-X, an HTTP 404 error is returned.